sagemath/sage-archive-2023-02-01/src/doc/en/reference/options.rst

 - ``-btnew [...]`` -- build and test modified files, options like ``-tnew``
 - ``--fixdoctests file.py`` -- create ``file.py.out`` that would
   pass the doctests and output a patch
-- ``--startuptime`` -- display how long each component of Sage takes to start up
+- ``--startuptime [module]`` -- display how long each component of Sage takes to start up.
+Optionally specify a module (e.g., "sage.rings.qqbar") to get more details about that particular module.
 - ``--coverage <files>`` -- give information about doctest coverage of files
 - ``--coverageall`` -- give summary info about doctest coverage of